ess-uofc/ess-site/content/english/events/featured-events/frosh/4-trivianight.md

 ---
 title: "Trivia Night"
-description: "Join us for an evening of trivia where you can test your knowledge and enjoy a lively atmosphere.
-How many questions can you get right?"
+description: "Join us at Jameson Pub in Brentwood for a trivia night.
+The first 30 people to purchase tickets will receive a drink ticket.
+Winners will receive a prize!
+(Ticket info coming soon!)"
 location: "Jamesons Pub (Brentwood)"
 eventdate: "September 4"
 time: "5:30pm - 8:00pm"